 Below is a photograph (from public-domain-photos.com) of the Canyon, showing many of these layers.
 Starting from the top, there is a light-colored band of Kaibab Limestone.
 The slightly bigger light-colored band below that is the steep cliff of Coconino Sandstone.
 Below that is the slope of the soft Hermit Shale, dotted with green vegetation.
 A goodly stretch of the reddish ledge Supai formation then takes us down to the steep red cliffs of the Redwall Limestone, which are just above the middle of the photo.
 At the base of the Redwall is the Muav Limestone, and then the extensive gray slopes of Bright Angle Shale that spill onto the Tapeats Sandstone.
 The top of the Tapeats forms the “Tonto Platform” which is a flattish rim above the Inner Gorge.

 Some additional on-line descriptions of Grand Canyon rock layers are listed here.
 This Answers in Creation link provides another diagram of the rock layers and brief descriptions of each sub-layer, including fossils.
 This Wikipedia article has discussions of how each layer was formed, along with photos of key layers.
 Jon Woolf provides another description of layers and their formation, with nice photos.
 He explicitly compares YE creationist vs. modern scientific interpretations of the evidence.
-The book The Grand Canyon, Evolution, and Intelligent Design by Richard Beal is recommended for coverage of the geological and theological issues.
+The new book The Grand Canyon, Monument to an Ancient Earth: Can Noah’s Flood Explain the Grand Canyon? (reviewed here) does a great job covering the geological and theological issues.
+Steve Moshier’s article summarizes some highlights of this book.

 (B) Radiometric Dating of Rocks